akjmicro/dclang/README.md

   * hashing/hash tables (dictionaries)
   * more time functions (e.g. date, sleep, etc.)
-  * more string functions, as needed (basic saving and typing is all we have at the moment
+  * more string functions, as needed (basic saving and typing is all we have at the moment, so I mean things like splitting, searching, etc.)
   * just about everything a usuable language will need, or at least, the means for someone to hook C-libraries into this enchilada.
   * turtle graphics for the kids!

 Everything is on the float-point stack only at this point.
-I will obviously have to change/add much in the way of the structure to implement other things.
-This is very much ALPHAish/BETAish right now, but it's working great and very fun so far.
+There may be separate stacks for integers in the future.
+Not sure if it's necessary.

 ### contact